Sustainable Timber Tasmania is a Tasmanian Government Business Enterprise responsible under State legislation for:

 We are also in the process of seeking certification for our operations under Forest Stewardship Council® standards.

-Sustainable Timber Tasmania commenced on 1 July 2017 and was formerly known as Forestry Tasmania prior to this date.
+Sustainable Timber Tasmania commenced on 1 July 2017 and was known as Forestry Tasmania prior to this date.